 Course description: Aquatic plants are generally defined as those higher (vascular) plants completing their life cycles wholly or partly in a submerged state or in saturated soil.
 The course will cover aspects of the biology and ecology of aquatic vascular plants from freshwater (marsh and riparian) and estuarine environments.
 We will also examine environmental issues affecting wetlands, constructed wetlands, wetland management and legal issues surrounding wetlands.
 The course will include short field trips to constructed wetlands and local riparian zones during the class period and one Saturday field trip to a wetland in Arizona.

-Text: Wetlands 4th Ed., Mitsch and Gosselink (required)
+Text: Wetlands 4th Ed., Mitsch and Gosselink (recommended)

 Other readings will come from a variety of journals as well as from media sources.
-These sources will be posted to the website, with hard copies available at the SWES office, Shantz room 429.
+These sources will be posted to the website, with hard copies distributed in class,

 1. To understand physical, ecological and biological dynamics of wetland systems.